MG977/GIS4schools-RS/_build/html/_sources/rs_satelliteimages.rst.txt

 3. If you are already logged in the `Copernicus Open Access Hub <https://scihub.copernicus.eu/dhus/#/home>`_, the download starts immediately.
 Otherwise, you will be prompted for user name and password of `Copernicus Open Access Hub <https://scihub.copernicus.eu/dhus/#/home>`_.

-.. caution:: username & password for `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ are different from that of `Copernicus Open Access Hub <https://scihub.copernicus.eu/dhus/#/home>`_!
+.. caution:: Username & password for `Sentinel Hub EO Browser <https://www.sentinel-hub.com/explore/eobrowser/>`_ are different from that of `Copernicus Open Access Hub <https://scihub.copernicus.eu/dhus/#/home>`_!

-.. hint:: For additional information, see the `Sentinel Hub EO Browser user guide <https://www.sentinel-hub.com/explore/eobrowser/user-guide/>`_
+.. note:: For additional information, see the `Sentinel Hub EO Browser user guide <https://www.sentinel-hub.com/explore/eobrowser/user-guide/>`_